Facebook

 1. There Is No Entrance Fee

 The Great Smoky Mountains National Park is one of the few national parks in the country that doesn’t have an entrance fee!
-You can enjoy the beauty of the mountains without having to spend a dime.
 This is because the land that is now the national park once was privately owned.
 The states of Tennessee and North Carolina paid to construct Newfound Gap Road, and when Tennessee transferred its ownership of the road to the federal government, it required that “no toll or license fee shall ever be imposed” to travel the road.
+Although it doesn’t cost money to enter the park, there is a parking tag requirement for those who plan to park for more than 15 minutes.
+Parking tags are just $5 for a single day.

 Great smoky mountains national park sign2.
 It’s the Most-Visited National Park in the Country